Long-Term Care (LTC) Rider

 The cost of adding an LTC rider is usually structured as an additional premium on top of the existing life insurance policy.
 This means policyholders will pay more than they would for the life insurance policy alone.

-Variables like age, health condition and the chosen benefit amount will influence the overall cost.
+Variables like age, health condition and the chosen benefit amount will influence the overall cost of life insurance with a long-term care rider.
 Policyholders may qualify for discounts based on good health or by consolidating multiple policies with the same insurer.
 As a general guideline, adding an LTC rider could increase a policy premium by 20% to 60% or more, depending on the factors listed above.
 Put another way, if a life insurance policy costs $1,000 per year, adding an LTC rider could increase the annual premium to anywhere from $1,200 to $1,600 or more.

 Comparing LTC Rider Alternatives